Pregya123/Door-Lock-System/README.md

 ---

+## **Door Unlock Scenario (Right Password)**

+In this scenario, the door unlocks successfully when the correct password is entered.
+The model visually represents the door in an open state, highlighting the mechanism that responds to the correct input.

+- **Visual Cue:** The door is shown open/unlocked.
+- **Interaction:** Correct password triggers the unlocking mechanism.
+- **Purpose:** Demonstrates how user input can control physical elements in the design.

+---

+## **Door Locked Scenario (Wrong Password)**

+This scenario shows the door remaining locked when an incorrect password is entered.
+The model depicts the door in a closed and secured state, indicating that access is denied.

+- **Visual Cue:** The door remains closed/locked.
+- **Interaction:** Incorrect password results in no change to the door’s locked status.
+- **Purpose:** Illustrates the importance of password validation and access control within the model.

+---

 ## **How to View**

-You can explore this design interactively by visiting the [Tinkercad project link](https://www.tinkercad.com/things/8rsvFW0yfoC-incredible-hillar-amberis).
-It allows you to zoom, rotate, and inspect the model from all angles.
+You can explore these designs interactively by visiting the [Tinkercad project link](https://www.tinkercad.com/things/8rsvFW0yfoC-incredible-hillar-amberis).
+Use the controls to zoom, rotate, and inspect the door mechanisms closely.

 ---

-## **Future Improvements**
+## **Future Enhancements**

-- Add animation or interactivity if supported
+- Add animation to the door unlocking and locking actions.
-- Export for 3D printing or further refinement in other CAD software
-- Create a series of related models to build a collection
+- Integrate sensor simulations for password input recognition.
+- Expand the model to include additional interactive elements or security features.